“Good artists copy. Great artists steal.”

 Although the precise origins of this controversial statement have been hotly disputed for years, it was the late Steve Jobs who famously attributed it to Pablo Picasso.
 Regardless of who actually said these words, they have given countless artists the “creative license” to be inspired by other artists and incorporate great ideas into their own work.

 That’s what I’ll be doing in today’s post – giving you permission to be inspired.
-If your landing pages need a little “oomph,” then read on to see 17 beautiful examples of landing page inspiration from around the web.
+If your landing pages need a little “oomph,” then read on to see 17 beautiful landing page examples from around the web.
 Hopefully, these landing page examples will give you an idea or two of how you can make your landing pages better, increase your conversion rates, and provide a better experience for your users.

 A couple of quick disclaimers.
 Firstly, unlike Picasso (or whoever really said that quote), I’m not advocating for blatantly stealing ideas from others.
 Plagiarism isn’t cool, and neither is openly ripping off someone else’s work.
 Be inspired, but don’t be a thief.